naamiinepal/medvlsm/README.md

 - [BUSI](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset)
 	- This dataset can be downloaded directly from the given link.
 - [CheXlocalize](https://github.com/rajpurkarlab/cheXlocalize#download)
+	- Follow the instructions in the **Download Data** section.
-	- This dataset can be downloaded by following the instructions from the given link.
+	- The dataset contains mask information in JSON files.
+Follow the instructions in the [Generate segmentations from human annotations](https://github.com/rajpurkarlab/cheXlocalize#generate-segmentations-from-human-annotations) section to generate the segmentation masks.

 ## License
 	Details will be added soon.